LEARN ABOUT ANAL INCONTINENCE

 While some may think this is something to laugh at, we can assure you that it is a medical condition and it does happen to the best of us.
 No matter how scientifically we define “anal incontinence”, the fact still remains that in layman’s terms, it’s you losing control of your bowels.

-However, within the gay community, specifically, anal incontinence is often confused with “looseness”.
+However, within the gay community, specifically, anal incontinence (or “fecal incontinence”) is often confused with “looseness”.
 One may experience “looseness” without experiencing anal incontinence; however, the other is not true.
 Are you simply unable to keep in a fart or do you have fecal matter running down your leg?
 Or maybe it’s a combo of both?
 How about just diminished sexual pleasures to both you and your partner(s)?
-It all stems from the loss of some or all muscular function that maintains normal coaptation, which is what holds flatulence and feces internally or at least until one decides to override that function.
+It all stems from the loss of some or all muscular function that maintains normal coaptation and bowel function.

 If you take a step back and think about how this can affect someone’s life, you can see that the overall situation can be detrimental to not only one’s daily living, but also one’s sex life and relationships.
 Further down on this page, we will dive deeper into how one gets to this point.
 However, the most common question we get asked is: can anal engagement cause incontinence?
 Keep reading.